WoodWing/angular1x-to-dojo-adapter/README.md

 </people-directive>
 ```
 ##### Use Angular 'ng-repeat' together with an Angular controller
-What this example shows is that it is perfectly fine to use the adapter without a Angular directive component.
+What this example shows is that it is perfectly fine to use the adapter without an Angular directive component.
 Here we use a controller which provides data for the Angular repeater to make a list of people.
 ```html
 <div data-dojo-type="bower/Angular1xToDojoAdapter"
     data-dojo-props="$modules: 'people'"